Creamy, Cheesy Breakfast Grits & Eggs!

 If you make this savory Breakfast Polenta recipe, please let us know by leaving a review and rating below!

 And make sure to sign up for our newsletter and follow along on Instagram, TikTok, YouTube, Pinterest, and Facebook for more Well Seasoned recipes!
-DON’T FORGET to tag us on social channels when you make a recipe at #wellseasonedstudio !!
-We LOVE seeing what you’re up to in the kitchen!
+Don’t forget to tag us on social channels when you make a recipe at #wellseasonedstudio and upload your photos below!
+We love seeing what you’re up to in the kitchen!

 For more savory breakfast ideas, check out the following recipes:

-Creamy, Cheesy Breakfast Polenta with Pesto
+Rate this RecipeCreamy Breakfast Polenta with Pesto & Eggs

 Equipment